Six of Melbourne's Best Bike Parks and Trails for Kids

 If you’ve got bike issues, head to Ceres, where there is the volunteer-run Bike Shed, where you can borrow tools, get a bike-fixing lesson, buy parts, or even a fully-restored recycled bike.

-It can be hard to choose where to go when there’s 69 kilometres of trail to choose from between Geelong and Carrum, but having too many options can be seen as a plus.
-The St Kilda area is like a mosh pit on weekends, so if you’ve a nervous rider among your party, it might be best to find another spot or go another day, while the punt that ferries cyclists over the Yarra to Spotswood is a bit fun.
+It can be hard to choose where to go when there’s so much Bayside Trail to choose from between Geelong and Carrum!
+The St Kilda area makes a great pitstop to explore Luna Park or the famous Acland Street but it can resemble a mosh pit on weekends, so if you have a nervous rider it might be best to find another spot or go another day.
+The punt that ferries cyclists over the Yarra to Spotswood is a bit fun.

 If you’re looking to avoid walkers (I try to, my kids aren’t 100% in control of their riding contraptions!), the trail above Brighton splits into separate tracks for cyclists and pedestrians.